TABLE OF CONTENTS

 Selling only through a website doesn’t allow a bank to see a tangible business.
 This leads to more cases of fraud.
 Many banks don’t appreciate the possibility of fraud living right under their nose.
 With few ways to detect fraud, you will need to find a bank that is comfortable with you being completely online.

 Because these items inherently come with an expected result from the customer, these businesses have more issues with refunds and chargebacks.
-Not all of these issues are avoidable, but it can be reduced.
+Not all of these issues are avoidable, but they can be reduced using basic methods.
 With a bank that knows your business type, they give you more flexibility with the chargeback rates that they support.
-Many tier one banks want to keep the chargeback rates under 1%, while high risk banks will support up to 3%.
+Many tier-one banks want to keep the chargeback rates under 1%, while high risk banks will support up to 3%.

 Nutra and Supplements Merchant Account